- How to improve the washing results?

-- You should always wash and iron jeans inside out in order to retain their color and avoid white faded lines.
+- You should always wash and iron jeans inside out in order to retain their colour and avoid white faded lines.

 - If your washing machine has a special denim/jeans cycle, it may be a good idea to use this.

-- It may be useful for you to soak your jeans in 5 liters of water, with 4 tablespoons vinegar added, for about half an hour, before washing them according to the instructions.
-Vinegar helps retain the color in the fabric.
+- It may be useful for you to soak your jeans in 5 litres of water, with 4 tablespoons vinegar added, for about half an hour, before washing them according to the instructions.
+Vinegar helps retain the colour in the fabric.

-- Take your jeans out of the washing machine as quickly as possible when the washing cycle has finished in order to avoid creases.
+- Take your jeans out of the washing machine as quickly as possible when the washing cycle has finished to avoid creases.

 - Polyester is a synthetic material, which is used in all types of clothing.